timescale/pgai/docs/vectorizer-api-reference.md

    ensuring that embeddings are automatically updated when the source data changes.

-- **Background processing**: The process to create embeddings run asynchrounously in the background, minimizing impact on regular database operations such as INSERT, UPDATE, and DELETE.
+- **Background processing**: the process to create embeddings runs asynchrounously in the background.
+This minimizes the impact on regular database operations such as INSERT, UPDATE, and DELETE.

 - **Scalability**: a vectorizer processes data in batches and can run concurrently.
   This enables vectorizers to handle large datasets efficiently.